How to run 100 meters ?: Mathematical analysis

-The decrease at the end of a 100m race we find this way is slightly too big compared to what is observed.
-We find that the optimal race is to start at maximal force, and then decrease the propulsive force, because the runner does not have enough energy to maintain a maximal propulsive force for the whole duration of the race.
+We have found that the optimal race is to start at maximal force, and then decrease the propulsive force, because the runner does not have enough energy to maintain his maximal propulsive force for the whole duration of the race.
 The decrease in propulsive force leads to a singular arc and a decrease in velocity.
-Since the optimal decrease in the real race is too strong, the runner keeps his maximal force for a shorter time and has a decrease which is weaker.
+It turns out that the decrease in the propulsive force predicted by our model is too strong compared to what the runner can produce.
+Therefore, in a real race, the runner keeps his maximal force for a shorter time and has a decrease which is weaker.
 This implies that in our model we have to take into account another constraint, which is the bound on the variation of the propulsive force.
 This implies also that in order to improve one's performance, improving the ability to vary the propulsive force is an important criterion.
 This is why interval training is often used.